What does it mean to be part owner in a dairy herd, and thus a member of our PMA?

 –if you need more milk than you are currently guaranteed, you need to purchase additional ‘cows’ to meet that need, so that you are guaranteed more milk.

-–if you no longer need all the milk you are currently receiving, you can reduce your board by forfeiting that share to another member.
+–if you no longer need all the milk you are currently receiving, you can reduce your board by forfeiting that cow to another member.

 Also:

-–A quality, A2A2, healthy, cow is not cheap and only provides a limited number of shares.
-Dry cows who are preparing to give birth, provide no share milk, but still require care.
+–A quality, A2A2, healthy, cow is not cheap and only provides a limited number of portions.
+Dry cows who are preparing to give birth, provide no milk, but still require care.

-–The agister is not permitted to sell unused share milk (illegal in Michigan), so if you aren’t picking it up or paying board, the agister is caring for that animal without any income to cover those costs.
-Cow shares that aren’t being provided for are forfeited and offered for sale to new or existing members.
+–The agister is not permitted to sell unclaimed, or any, milk to the public (illegal in Michigan), so if you aren’t picking it up or paying board, the agister is caring for that animal without any income to cover those costs.
+Cows that aren’t being provided for are forfeited and offered for sale to new or existing members.

 –The agister takes on all of the risk in this situation, and it comes from all directions- members, MDARD, even the USDA… and this requires the agister to pay dues to legal organizations to make sure they are protected.

-We hope this helps explain some of the policies that we hold firm to as we navigate the intricacies of a herd share together.
+We hope this helps explain some of the policies that we hold firm to as we navigate the intricacies of owning cows together.
 We’ve been doing this quite a while now, and we want to be transparent with all of you about how this all works.